 A total of 15 models of the Hammerpede were built, each with different purposes.
 They included a cable-controlled model with full head movement (including the opening and closure of the cobra-like ‘hood’), a puppet that could wrap around Milburn’s arm, another that could snap a prosthetic arm The puppets featured cable operated understructures, composed of several vertebrae-like segments — allowing rather fluid movements.
 “We used every conceivable combination to enable Ridley to do as much practically as possible,” said Scanlan.
 “And I also shot clean passes to allow for a few shots that could be realized in CG.”

 When Milburn attempts to touch the creature, the Hammerpede bites him and wraps around his arm — then breaks it.
-A specialized Hammerpede model was used to wrap around the actor’s arm — the Hammerpede model was puppeteered by Ridley Scott himself off screen.
+A specialized Hammerpede model was used to wrap around the actor’s arm. it was puppeteered by Ridley Scott himself off-screen.
 MPC also added muscular flexing as the creature constricted its coils around Milburn’s arm.
-Then, the broken arm was achieved with a prosthetic mechanical arm mounted on Rafe Spall’s shoulder and another specialized Hammerpede puppet.
+The broken arm was achieved with a prosthetic mechanical arm mounted on Rafe Spall’s shoulder and another specialized Hammerpede puppet.
 When Fifield tries to behead the creature, its head instantly regenerates; a radio-controlled Hammerpede head and neck section was used, in combination with the computer-generated regrowing head.
-The creature then proceeds to enter inside Milburn’s suit and brutally infiltrate inside his mouth — a digital shot.
+The creature then proceeds to violate Milburn’s mouth — a digital shot.